 The Modernization Reporting Requirements will have a lasting effect on the fund industry.
 Implementation of the new requirements will obligate funds and fund managers to revamp their disclosure reporting structure and procedures, which could significantly increase costs.
 Funds and managers should begin assessing their own needs well in advance of the compliance dates in light of the Modernization Reporting Requirements.

 This client alert was intended to provide a general overview of the Modernization Reporting Requirements.
 For additional details and assistance with your evaluation of the Modernization Reporting Requirements, please contact Christopher E. Palmer, Jason F. Monfort or your Goodwin Investment Management attorney.
-The authors would like to thank Geoffrey Anghelone for his contributions to this client alert.

 For purposes of this client alert, the term “funds” is used to refers to all registered investment companies (other than face-amount certificate companies) and any separate series thereof.
 Amendments to Forms N-1A, N-2, N-3, N-4 and N-6 will exempt funds from those forms’ respective books and records disclosure requirements if the information is provided in a fund’s most recent report on Form N-CEN.

 Jason F. MonfortPartner